networkboot/docker-dhcpd/README.md

 If a `/data` volume is not provided with a `dhcpd.conf` inside it, the container will exit early with an error message.

+An additional Dockerfile has been added that allows building an image with the tag `:ldap` which contains the **isc-dhcp-server-ldap** package in addition to the normal DHCP server package.
+Other than that it behaves in exactly the same way as the `:latest` tag.
+Utility build and run scripts have also been added to work with this variant.

 Acknowledgements
 ================